mysticatea/npm-run-all/README.md

 [run-s] is for sequential, [run-p] is for parallel.
 We can make simple plans with those commands.

+### Yarn Compatibility

+If a script is invoked with Yarn, npm-run-all will correctly use Yarn to execute the plan's child scripts.
 ## Node API

 This `npm-run-all` package provides Node API.